 They are providing medical education and training, assisting struggling hospitals with management expertise, developing sustainable health care models, and deploying innovative technologies to benefit rural patients, along with much more.

-Fess St. John, interim chancellor of The University of Alabama System, said it is critical that the UA System’s experts take the lead to identify ways to expand access to medical care across the state, particularly in rural areas.
+Fess St. John, chancellor of The University of Alabama System, said it is critical that the UA System’s experts take the lead to identify ways to expand access to medical care across the state, particularly in rural areas.

 “We don’t need to wake up one day where people in small counties or counties that don’t happen to be close to a big city don’t have a doctor or a hospital anymore,” St. John said.
 “Somebody needs to be thinking about that – and it needs to be The University of Alabama, UAB, and our System.”